Riverscapes/Conductivity/docs/index.md

+---
-# Conductivity Model
+title: Conductivity Tools
+weight: 1
+---

-## Summary
+### Summary

-Electrical conductivity has been shown to be a potential indicator of aquatic macroinvertebrate species richness (Spieles and Mitsch 2000, Brown, Hannah et al. 2007) and also can influence faunal life stages (Tarín and Cano 2000).
+Electrical conductivity has been shown to be a potential indicator of aquatic macroinvertebrate species richness (Spieles and Mitsch 2000, Brown, Hannah et al. 2007) and can also influence faunal life stages (Tarín and Cano 2000).
 Preliminary gross primary productivity model development work by [Eco Logical Research, Inc.](https://sites.google.com/a/ecologicalresearch.net/ecologicalreseach-net/) (ELR) has shown promising results using temperature, solar inputs, and conductivity as inputs.
 By incorporating a previously